 For most businesses, regardless of the industry or the products and services being offered, lead generation is a critical component of a successful sales and marketing strategy.
 But not every business understands the difference between lead generation and lead nurturing, and the importance of implementing both tactics into their overall sales process.

-Did you know that “79% of marketing leads never convert into sales?
-Lack of lead nurturing is the common cause of this poor performance?”
-(Source: MarketingSherpa)
+Did you know that 79 percent of marketing leads never convert into sales and that a lack of lead nurturing is the common cause of this poor performance?

 You can generate leads ‘til the cows come home, but it will take more than that to increase sales.
 You’ve got to stay with those leads, to nurture them, until they’re ready to buy.
 You have to remind them that you exist, that your products and/or services are the solution to their problem, and that you are better than the competition.
 How do you do this?
 By forming a strong relationship with each of your potential customers, and then by nurturing that relationship through various forms of consistent communication.
 HubSpot is a great example of a popular platform used for both lead generation and lead nurturing.